status-im/specs/docs/draft/6-payloads.md

 message ChatMessage {
   // Lamport timestamp of the chat message uint64 clock = 1;
-  // Unix timestamps in milliseconds, currently not used as we use whisper as more reliable, but here
+  // Unix timestamps in milliseconds, currently not used as we use Whisper/Waku as more reliable, but here
   // so that we don't rely on it uint64 timestamp = 2;
   // Text of the message